alexconst/alexconst.github.io/_drafts/ansible.md

 host2
 host3

-# define a group of groups using the 'children' keyword
+# define a group of groups named 'euroasia' using the 'children' keyword
 [euroasia:children]
 europe
 asia